FOSSEE/sees/ult/ult_3/script.rst

 ..
 R26

-This brings us to the end of the end of this tutorial.
+This brings us to the end of this tutorial.
 In this tutorial, we have learnt to,

  1. Display the contents of files using the ``cat`` command.